gingergeek8192/axios-rate-limit/README.md

 ## 🔧  Why Axios-Rate-Control Replaces axios-rate-limit

-This module emerged from a real-world ingestion pipeline targeting 235 TMDB genre endpoints across 6 classes.
+This module emerged from a real-world ingestion pipeline.
-Below are the metrics achieved for the basic equivalent pattern in stage 1 of my ingestion pipeline.
+Below are metrics achieved for the equivalent patterns in stage 1 of my ingestion pipeline.
 This package was created from the legacy `axios-rate-limit` to support the following:

 - Dynamic mid-cycle calculated RPS patterning